CROSSINGTUD/CryptoAnalysis/README.md

 CogniCrypt_SAST can be started in headless mode (i.e., detached from Eclipse) via the class `crypto.HeadlessCryptoScanner`.
 It requires two arguments:
 * The absolute path to the directory of the CrySL (binary) rule files located [here](https://github.com/CROSSINGTUD/CryptoAnalysis/tree/master/CryptoAnalysis/src/test/resources).
-* The absolute path of the application to be analyzed (.jar file or a folder with .class files)
+* The absolute path of the application to be analyzed (.jar file or the root compilation output folder containing the .class files in packname-named subdirectories)

 ```
 java -cp CryptoAnalysis/build/CryptoAnalysis-1.0.0-jar-with-dependencies.jar crypto.HeadlessCryptoScanner \